-So why is it important to track macros vs just tracking calories?
+So why is it important to track macros vs just tracking calories if calories are king?

-Yes, the number of calories are ultimately what determines weight loss or weight gain, but macronutrient ratios are what influence our body composition and optimal health rather than just weight loss or gain.
+Yes, the number of calories is ultimately what determines weight loss or weight gain, but macronutrient ratios are what influence our body composition and optimal health rather than just weight loss or gain.

 Macronutrients are the difference in losing weight from fat vs losing weight from muscle.
 Macronutrients are the difference between becoming toned or skinny fat.